![]() |

 A pamphlet titled The Liberty of the Subject accessed from http://porttowns.port.ac.uk/press-gang-1/ The painting was by James Gillray and is dated 1779 |

 The practice of Impressment is old, being mentioned in the Magna Carta.
-It was more common in times of war as competing interests vied for crew.
-During the Napoleonic wars it became widespread when the navy was stretched and simply didn’t have enough men to operate their ships.
-Apparently the practice had initially started in London but over time and as the needs for crew grew, so did its scope.
-Waterford was only one of many areas favored by them given the quantity of trade, and particularly, it seems the Newfoundland cod fishery.
-Crews for the fishery were drawn from farms, villages and towns across the south east and they flocked to the harbour area to join ships for the cod fishing season on the Grand banks.
+It was more common in times of war as competing interests vied for the crew.
+During the Napoleonic wars, it became widespread when the navy was stretched and simply didn’t have enough men to operate their ships.
+Apparently, the practice had initially started in London but over time and as the needs for crew grew, so did its scope.
+Waterford was only one of many areas favoured by them given the quantity of trade, and particularly, it seems the Newfoundland cod fishery.
+Crews for the fishery were drawn from farms, villages and towns across the southeast and they flocked to the harbour area to join ships for the cod fishing season on the Grand Banks.
 These were young, healthy and energetic.
 Perfect for the hungry Press-gangers.

 Accessed from: http://www.hmsacasta.com/2013_08_01_archive.html |